User Guide

 - The index must be a positive integer 1, 2, 3, …

-- Tag names must be alphanumeric (no spaces or special characters).
+- Tag names must be alphanumeric (refer to Tag Specifications section).

 - At least one of the optional fields must be provided.